IBM/era/README.md

 source devel/setup.bash
 ```

-### Installation of GNURadio Components
+### Installation of GNU Radio Components

-ERA includes components implemented in GNURadio (gr-ros_interface, gr-foo and gr-ieee802-11) that have to be built and installed separately as explained next.
-The <a href="https://github.com/bastibl/gr-ieee802-11" target="_blank">gr-ieee802-11 project</a> is the GNURadio-based implementation of an IEEE 802.11p transceiver while the <a href="https://github.com/bastibl/gr-foo" target="_blank">gr-foo project</a> includes a collection of custom blocks that are used by gr-ieee802-11.
-The gr-ros_interface project implements the interface to connect together the ROS and GNURadio "worlds".
+ERA includes components implemented in GNU Radio (gr-ros_interface, gr-foo and gr-ieee802-11) that have to be built and installed separately as explained next.
+The <a href="https://github.com/bastibl/gr-ieee802-11" target="_blank">gr-ieee802-11 project</a> is the GNU Radio-based implementation of an IEEE 802.11p transceiver while the <a href="https://github.com/bastibl/gr-foo" target="_blank">gr-foo project</a> includes a collection of custom blocks that are used by gr-ieee802-11.
+The gr-ros_interface project implements the interface to connect together the ROS and GNU Radio "worlds".

 Build and install gr-ros_interface: